frankhuettner/powerindices/README.md

 ## Installation
 If you haven't installed python yet, get it, e.g. from https://www.anaconda.com/download/.

-*Option 1)* It's just one file, so that an installation of the powerindices package isn't actually necessary:
-* Just download and copy powerindices.py and example.py into the same folder.
-* Open example.py, e.g. using the application *Spyder* that comes with *Anaconda*.
-* There you see how the command `import powerindices` allows to use the functions to compute the indices if powerindices.py is in the same folder.
-If you run the example.py, it will run the computation for the UN Security Council.

-*Option 2)* To install the tool, run `pip install powerindices` in your terminal.
+*Option 1*: To install the tool, run `pip install powerindices` in your terminal.
 If you use anaconda, run the command in the [Anaconda Promt](https://www.quora.com/How-do-I-start-the-anaconda-command-prompt).

+*Option 2 (without installation)*: It's just one file, so that an installation of the powerindices package isn't actually necessary: Just download the repository and copy powerindices.py to your working folder.
+(Or have the files example.py and powerindices.py in the same folder.
+If you run the example.py, then it will run the computation for the UN Security Council.)

 ## Usage
 This [example.py](https://github.com/frankhuettner/powerindices/blob/master/example.py) offers the following examples.